OpenAI's Wild Ride

 OpenAI is discussing giving Chief Executive Officer Sam Altman a 7% equity stake in the company and restructuring to become a for-profit business, people familiar with the matter said, a major shift that would mark the first time Altman is granted ownership in the artificial intelligence startup.

 The real question is if any of the timing of all of the rest of the above is – in particular, the departure of Murati.
 While she wasn't technically one of the co-founders of the company – which keeps the current number of original team members still at OpenAI at 2 out of 11 (yes, Greg Brockman is still on leave – does this make it more or less likely that he'll ever come back?) – she was clearly a vital part of the team.
 So much so that when Altman was infamously ousted by the board, she took over as interim CEO for the few days he was gone.
-By all accounts, she was not a part of that coup (nor was she on the board that staged it), but instead was viewed as a stabilizing force so the company didn't collapse overnight.
-She shifted back to CTO when Altman came back.
+By most accounts, she was not a part of that coup (nor was she on the board that staged it), but instead was viewed as a stabilizing force so the company didn't collapse overnight.

+Instead, when Altman was reinstated, she shifted back in the CTO role, where she has remained for the past many months.
 And beyond Altman, she's been the face of the company in the press.
 Sometimes to her own detriment.
-But clearly she's beloved inside the company:
+But clearly she's beloved inside the company – back to the Bloomberg report:

 On Wednesday, many employees were shocked by the announcement of Murati’s departure.
 On the company’s internal Slack channel, multiple OpenAI employees responded to the news with a “WTF” emoji, according to a person familiar with the matter.